 The steps for this process are shown below, first using the command-line-interface (CLI) for Git and then using Eclipse and eGit.

 - Navigate to your project root folder, for example:

 - Enter command:

-git clone git://github.com/joomla/joomla-cms.git.
+git clone https://github.com/joomla/joomla-cms.git.
 The system will work for a few minutes, copying the entire remote repository to your local system.
 When you are done, you will have a local copy of the Joomla CMS repository in the current directory, along with a git repository (in the .git subdirectory).
 Note that this URL points to the joomla-cms project on Github.
 This project becomes the remote origin for the local git repository.
 For example, the command

 git remote -vwill now list origin as follows: